 If your requirement is for gates or railings Paul or Anthony will visit you to take detailed measurements, draw a site plan and, depending on the site complexity, to take photographs.
 These are used to calculate material costs and quantities and to provide your quote.
 As part of our quality process all measurements and calculations are checked for accuracy by at least two people.

 If you accept our quote we will ask for an initial deposit to secure the components for your project.
 Once they arrive in our factory they are laid out on a bench and tacked together to form the pattern you have chosen.
 If you wish, you can then visit our factory to see your design ‘in the flesh’ before welding commences.

-The components are then carefully welded together by Paul, Anthony, Leigh or Andy.
+The components are then carefully welded together by Paul, Andy, Ricky or Leigh.
 All welding is inspected for neatness, strength and appearance before the product is sent to our supplier for hot dip galvanizing to be applied.
 Carried out to BS EN ISO 1461, our ironworks are taken through a multi stage pre-treatment process before they are dipped in a vat of molten zinc.
-It it this coating which protects the steel from corrosion for 50+ years .
-The total process takes around seven to ten working days to complete.
+It it this coating which protects the steel from corrosion for 70 years.

 It is our company policy to ensure your property is left in a clean and tidy order before we leave at the end of every installation.